MaicholD95/TILLMore-CDC/README.md

 - **Number of Images:** 109 high-resolution root images
 - **Annotation Type:** Manual root tracing using RootTracer tool, saved in RSML format or Json format

+The test images used in the paper 'Deep Learning for Root System Extraction from Barley Plants,' presented at the ICPRS24 conference, are included in the 'test2' folder.
 ## Data Structure

 ### Folder Structure: